-Railroad surveyer Murphy goes after rustlers who murdered his father and brother.
-Along the way, he first arrests then teams up with outlaw Duryea who helps Murphy only to see how long the tenderfoot lasts.
-Outwitting several attempts on his life engineered by the crooked lawyer who set up his family, Murphy and a wounded Duryea face the gang.
-Duryea, wanted to protect Murphy and redeem himself, goes down shooting.
-Written by
+Railroad surveyer Clay O'Mara goes after rustlers who murdered his father and brother.
+Along the way, he first arrests then teams up with outlaw Whitey Kincade, who helps Clay, only to see how long the tenderfoot lasts.
+Outwitting several attempts on his life engineered by the crooked lawyer who set up his family, O'Mara and a wounded Kincade face the gang.
+Kincade wanted to protect O'Mara and redeem himself, and goes down shooting.

 This is a classic style western with Audie Murphy as the good guy seeking out the killers of his father and brother.
 Fortunately, he's got experience in the field of "troubleshooter", and can handle things better than the killers, the town's most respected men, think.
 They send him on suicide missions against the likes of wild cards Dan Duryea, the professor Russell Johnson, and Jack Elam, only to be stunned by Audie's survival against these odds.